 A Rule That Reaches Back

-When Arizona adopted its prudent investor rule, the legislature did not limit it to new trusts only.
+When the prudent investor rule was adopted, the legislature did not limit it to new trusts only.
 This statute makes clear that the rule applies to trusts already in existence as of July 20, 1996, as well as any trust created afterward.
+The provisions of a trust do not override this rule unless the trust document specifically restricts, eliminated, or otherwise modified the standard.

 This article applies to trusts existing on and created after July 20, 1996.

 A.R.S. § 14-10909(A)That means a trust created in the 1980s is still subject to modern prudent investor standards when the trustee makes investment decisions today.
-The trustee cannot rely on outdated investment rules simply because the trust was drafted before the current framework existed.
+A trustee who manages trust assets owes a duty to follow the current framework.
+They cannot rely on outdated rules simply because the trust was drafted before these Arizona Revised Statutes existed.

 A Fair Line for Past Decisions